sqlc-dev/sqlc/README.md

 >
 >   "SQL is actually pretty great"

 sqlc generates **fully-type safe idiomatic Go code** from SQL.
-Here's how it works:
+Here's how it
+works:

 1. You write SQL queries
 1. You run sqlc to generate Go code that presents type-safe interfaces to those queries
 1. You write application code that calls the methods sqlc generated.

 Seriously, it's that easy.
 You don't have to write any boilerplate SQL querying code ever again.

 ## Preventing Errors

 But sqlc doesn't just make you more productive by generating boilerplate for you. sqlc **also prevents entire classes of common errors in SQL code**.
 Have you ever:

 - Mixed up the order of the arguments when invoking the query so they didn't match up with the SQL text
 - Updated the name of a column in one query both not another
 - Mistyped the name of a column in a query
 - Changed the number of arguments in a query but forgot to pass the additional values
 - Changed the type of a column but forgot to change the type in your code?

 All of these errors are *impossible* with sqlc.
 Wait, what?
 How?

 sqlc parses your all of your queries and the DDL (e.g. `CREATE TABLE`) statements during the code generation processes so that it knows the names and types of every column in your tables and every expression in your queries.
 If any of them do not match, sqlc *will fail to compile your queries*, preventing entire classes of runtime problems at compile time.

-Likewise, the methods that sqlc generates for you have a stricty arity and correct Go type definitions that match your columns.
+Likewise, the methods that sqlc generates for you have a strict arity and correct Go type definitions that match your columns.
 So if you change a query's arguments or a column's type but don't update your code, it will fail to compile.

 ## Getting Started
 Okay, enough hype, let's see it in action.